mlprojectrv/project_rv/report.md

 4. Limitations
 We suspect that our data might suffer from an unjust bias because of the self-reinforcing nature of the algorithm.
 Since the given predicted score is used as an assessment for the judge to decide the sentence of a criminal, which involves how long he/she will be staying in jail.
 It might, in fact, reinforcing the result of our target (recidivism rate) thinking that the longer a person stays in the justice system(prison), the more likely he/she will end up in a cell again.
 5. The true question
-Although we did spend a lot of time on
+Although we did spend a lot of time on trying

 # Lessons Learned
 1. Algorithms are tools